 One of my favorite flowers for the holidays is the poinsettia.
-This is a tutorial for a simple paper poinsettia.
+This is a tutorial for a simple 3D paper poinsettia with free patterns.

 While the most common poinsettia comes in red, they do occur in nature in other colors from white to various shades of pink.